pial-nf/Rare-Rabbit-pial/readme.md

 ---

 ## 💡 Need a Custom Discord Bot?
  These are just free codes for everyone to use.
+ But if you're looking for something personalized, like:
-If you want a tailored Discord bot with specific modules or categories—be it AI, music, moderation, or any custom feature you dream of—just contact us.
+ - A custom Discord bot with specific modules (AI, music, moderation, etc.)
-We create personalized bots at affordable prices.
-Reach out, and we’ll bring your ideas to life—cheap and efficient!
+ - A professional website or web application for your brand or project
+ - Custom automation tools tailored to your needs
  discord: [discord.gg/teamkronix](https://discord.gg/MtNqTt8RUx),
  cheap: true,